ianxm/tracker/README.markdown

        .
 40    .    .    .    .
 10
       55    _    _    _

-this is a log of all 'watchedtv' occurrences.  by default, logs group occurrences by day, but they can also be grouped in larger intervals.
+the following is a log of all 'watchedtv' occurrences.  by default, logs group occurrences by day, but they can also be grouped in larger intervals.

     > tracker log watchedtv
     duration: 17 days from 2012-02-10 to 2012-02-26